-Doctoral student Emahunn Raheem Ali Campbell has won the Mellon Dissertation Fellowship in African American History
+Doctoral student Emahunn Raheem Ali Campbell won the Mellon Dissertation Fellowship in African American History.

 *See facebook link for photos of “Black Women and the Arts in the 21st Century”event featuring Toni Morrison, Bernice Johnson Reagon and Sonia Sanchez.

 Kelli Morgan, Ph.D. candidate, is the second Andrew W. Mellon Curatorial Fellow in African American Art at the Birmingham Museum of Art.
 She will begin her position in late May.
 Kelli's interests include nineteenth, twentieth, and twenty first-century African American Art, particularly representations of the Black female body in various contexts.

 Kelli also received the Ford Foundation Fellowship for 2014-2015.
 She is the first one in our department to be awarded the fellowship.